vas3k/GodMode2/README.md

     icon = "icon-user"
 ```

-**Third step:** modify `app.py` file in the root directory and specify your database class and models classes.
+**Third step:** modify `app.py` file in the root directory and specify your database and model classes.

 ```python
 import settings